Travel doesn’t have to be expensive!

 Guatemala is a small country in Central America with insane natural landmarks and beautiful colonial cities.

-It’s also incredibly affordable to visit, and is a great backpacking destination in Central America!
+It’s also incredibly affordable to visit, and is a great backpacking destination!

 One person backpacking frugally in Guatemala, eating local meals, and staying in hostels can expect to spend around $30/day.